lddubeau/saxes/README.md

 acceptable inside an element.
 This also turns off well-formedness checks that are inappropriate when parsing a fragment.

-The other option is `additionalNamespaces`, which allows you to define additional prefix-to-URI bindings known before parsing starts.
+The option `additionalNamespaces` allows you to define additional prefix-to-URI bindings known before parsing starts.
+You would use this over `resolvePrefix` if you have at the ready a series of namespaces bindings to use.

+The option `resolvePrefix` allows you to pass a function which saxes will use if it is unable to resolve a namespace prefix by itself.
+You would use this over `additionalNamespaces` in a context where getting a complete list of defined namespaces is onerous.

+Note that you can use `additionalNamespaces` and `resolvePrefix` together if you want. `additionalNamespaces` applies before `resolvePrefix`.

 ## FAQ